emulator-wtf/gradle-plugin/README.md

 - `testFreeDebugWithEmulatorWtf`, `testPaidDebugWithEmulatorWtf` - an app having a single flavor dimension with `free` and `paid`.

+In addition to the variant specific tasks there will be an anchor task named `testWithEmulatorWtf`, it'll depend on _all_ the variant-specific tasks.
+This allows you to run all tests for all subprojects with a single `./gradlew testWithEmulatorWtf` invoke.
+See the configuration section below on disabling the task for some variants.

 You can always run `./gradlew :app:tasks` to see the added tasks, they will be listed under the _Verification_ section.